This page will be treated in like manner to the pages involving

 most teach a believer should be baptized, the majority do not teach it as

 Should a believer be baptized?
-Is baptism salvational?
-Are sins forgiven
+Is baptism essential to be saved?
+Are sins only forgiven

 during the act of baptism?
 Is it a part of the Gospel?
+Does the blood of Jesus get applied to us in water baptism?
 Does the Bible teach

-that it should be done only by full water immersion?
+that it should be done in no other manner than by full water immersion?
 Are we to be baptized

 saying the name of Jesus or Father, Son, and Holy Ghost?
 Does either really